handan386/SloveniaCuisineApp/README.md

-Slovenian Digital Menu: A simple iOS app that lists traditional Slovenian food and drinks.
-It helps users discover authentic dishes and see their prices in a clean, digital format.
+Slovenian Digital Menu: An iOS app that lists traditional Slovenian food and drinks.
+It helps users discover authentic dishes and view their prices in digital format.

 Key Features:
-Dish and drink List - Shows authentic Slovenian meals and drink.
+A List - Browse through a variety of Slovenian meals and beverages.
-Pricing: Includes prices for every item.
+Detail Navigation - Users can click on any dish to see more details.
+Dynamic Content - Displays names, photos, and prices using a list view.

 Logic:
-The user opens the app to see a list of traditional food and drinks.
-Each item is displayed with its price, making it a quick and easy guide for anyone interested in Slovenian cuisine.
+The app shows a menu list.
+Tapping an item opens a detail page for that specific dish.

 Tech Details:
 Language - Swift
-Framework - UIKit
+Framework - SwiftUI
-Architecture - MVC
+Architecture - MVVM (Model-View-ViewModel) pattern is commonly used with SwiftUI.